 How and when you learn is just as important.
 Ignatian pedagogy emphasizes learning, grounded in experience, repetition for depth, the provision of many examples and exercises to ensure mastery, and constant guidance and personal care (cura personalis).
 This process of self-reflection on deeper meaning and purposes leads to a careful weighing of options and considered action.

 The ultimate aim of an Ateneo education is to form persons who will always choose to make a positive difference in the world, whatever path they take.

 Academics at Ateneo de Manila

-The five Loyola Schools (Education & Learning Design, Humanities, Management, Science & Engineering, and Social Sciences) offer a wide range of undergraduate degree programs.
+Five of our schools -- Education & Learning Design, Humanities, Management, Science & Engineering, and Social Sciences -- offer a wide range of undergraduate degree programs.

 What makes Ateneo college education distinctive is the deliberate weaving together of the core curriculum majors, and co-curricula.
 The content, approach, and overall experience of learning imbue graduates with both specialized disciplinary training and holistic formation.
 The importance given to the liberal arts, interdisciplinarity, service-learning, and formation mark Ateneo's Jesuit identity.

 Core curriculum: The heart of Ateneo college education

 The core curriculum is the hallmark and heart of your Ateneo college education.
 It strives for both academic competence and value formation, through a deliberate progression of learning.